bielolopez/Toolbox-to-the-Data-Analyst-WITH-VAGRANT-zeppelin-spark-hive-hbase-pig-r-storm-others/README.md

  After having made the vagrant up and connected to the virtual machine by terminal with vagrant ssh, I highly recommend doing it as an administrator, if necessary proceed to install R.

-The procedure for installing R is as follows:
+The procedure for installing R is as follows:\n

-sudo apt-get update
+sudo apt-get update\n

-sudo apt-get install libxml2-dev
+sudo apt-get install libxml2-dev\n

-sudo apt-get install libcurl4-openssl-dev libssl-dev
+sudo apt-get install libcurl4-openssl-dev libssl-dev\n

-sudo apt-get install r-base
+sudo apt-get install r-base\n
+\n
+\n
+\n
 Validate the installation of R with:

 Introduce R in the terminal.